uniweeq/kuppi_dashboard/README.md

 ```

 > `staff_id` is optional.
 Accepts either a UUID (direct FK) or a card UID string (resolved via staff table lookup).

+**Returns 409 Conflict** if the room already has an `awaiting_approval` or `ready` session.
+The supervisor must reset the room before a new session can be started.

 #### `POST /session/close`